Skip to content

 Language Register: Business vs Colloquial

-Different ways of saying the same thing
+Or, different ways of saying the same thing

-Translators need to do much more than simply translating words and sentences — they need to be good at translating ideas.
-As translators become more experienced, they develop some essential expertise in their subject matter that makes their translation both more interesting and more accurate.
+Language register is defined as how a speaker uses language differently in different circumstances.
+This matters because translators need to do much more than simply translating words and sentences — they need to be good at translating ideas.
+As translators become more experienced, they develop some essential expertise in their subject matter that makes their translations both more interesting and more accurate.
 Furthermore, specialised translators need to understand complicated concepts in various subjects such as technology, medicine, engineering, or law.
-Unless the translator understands the subject matter perfectly, they cannot convey the concept properly in the target language.
-However, there is more to translation than simply conveying information, translators also need to address the readers (or audience) in an appropriate tone or register.
-Usually we refer to this as Business vs Colloquial.
-Business English, for example, is more formal and more structured, while colloquial English is more casual and conversational.
+Unless the translator understands the subject matter comprehensively, they cannot convey the concept properly in the target language.

-Addressing your readers
+Addressing your readers appropriately

-There are 4 primary factors that determine our register:
+There are 4 primary factors that determine our register: audience, topic, purpose, and location.

-In marketing especially, it is important to consider the purpose — the register should be very different for a sales document, an ‘instructions for use’ guide, and your company Annual Report.
-For example, in Academic English, we might come across sentences like “The Experiment was conducted…” but in a report for the class, the student would more likely write, “We did the experiment…”.
+In marketing especially, it is important to consider the purpose as well as the audience — the register should be very different for a sales document, an ‘instructions for use’ guide, and your company Annual Report.
+For example, in Academic English, we might come across sentences like, “the experiment was conducted…” but in a report for the class, a student would more likely write, “we did the experiment…”.
 Business register often involves a higher standard of vocabulary, while in a colloquial register we use everyday phrases.

 Language Review